OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 embeded_link="https://pl.kotl.in/GYRF1nqsp?from=1&to=21&readOnly=false&theme=darcula"
 embeded_height="470" />}}

-By doing these two actions you are ensuring that :
+By doing these two actions you are ensuring that:

 - You respect the convention used in *Jetpack Compose* where functions annotated with `@Composable` have capitalized names.
 - You make required and optional function parameters very clear.